 - Postal Union Mail Mail that is governed by the regulations of the Convention of the Universal Postal Union.
 It includes lettres et cartes (LC) and autres objets (AO).
-(See also colis postaux and Express Mail International Service.) - postal vehicle service (PVS) A service operated by employees of the local post office to transport mail between post office branches, post office stations, and terminals. - postal zone A geographic measurement that is based on the distance between units of the earth's area 30 minutes square.
+(Also see colis postaux and Express Mail International Service.) - postal vehicle service (PVS) A service operated by employees of the local post office to transport mail between post office branches, post office stations, and terminals. - postal zone A geographic measurement that is based on the distance between units of the earth's area 30 minutes square.
 This data is generally used when computing postage on zone-rate mail (such as Parcel Post) between USPS facilities including military post offices.
-(See also zone.)

-postcard - A privately printed mailing card.
-(Compare with postal card.)

-poste restante (PR) - (French) International mail sent to general delivery.

-Postique [TM] - A USPS trademark.
-(See philatelic center.)

-- postmark A postal cancellation imprint on letters flats and parcels.
+(Also see zone.) - postcard A privately printed mailing card.
+(Compare to stamped card.) - poste restante (PR) (French) International mail sent to general delivery. - Postique [TM] A USPS trademark.
+(See philatelic center.) - postmark A postal cancellation imprint on letters flats and parcels.
 The imprint shows date and the name, state, and ZIP Code of the post office or sectional center facility that accepted custody of the mailpiece.
-(See also backstamp.) - postmarking stamp A handstamp used to cancel postage on mail and for imprinting (in black ink) the date and city, state, and ZIP Code.
-(See also facer-canceler.)
+(Also see backstamp.) - postmarking stamp A handstamp used to cancel postage on mail and for imprinting (in black ink) the date and city, state, and ZIP Code.
+(Also see facer-canceler.)
 (Compare with all-purpose dating stamp.) - postmaster The manager in charge of a post office.
 (Compare with officer in charge.) - postmaster general (PMG) The chief executive officer of the USPS who is named by and serves at the pleasure of the Board of Governors.
-As a member of the Board, this officer appoints the deputy postmaster general jointly with the Board.

-POSTNET - (See POSTal Numeric Encoding Technique.)

-post office (PO) - The basic organizational unit of the USPS.
+As a member of the Board, this officer appoints the deputy postmaster general jointly with the Board. - POSTNET (See POSTal Numeric Encoding Technique.) - post office (PO) The basic organizational unit of the USPS.
 Generally, each post office has primary responsibility for collection, delivery, and retail operations in a specific geographic area.
 Each year, these units are categorized by revenue and mail volume.